lamoda/gonkey/README.md

 - `-spec <...>` path to a file or URL with the swagger-specs for the service
 - `-host <...>` service host:port
 - `-tests <...>` test file or directory
 - `-db-type <...>` - database type.
-PostgreSQL, Aerospike, Redis are currently supported.
+PostgreSQL, Aerospike, Redis, Mongo are currently supported.
 - `-aerospike_host <...>` when using Aerospike - connection URL in a form of `host:port/namespace`
+- `-mongo_dsn <...>` when using MongoDB - connection URL in a form of `mongodb://user:password@host:port`
 - `-redis_url <...>` when using Redis - connection address, for example `redis://user:password@localhost:6789/1?dial_timeout=1&db=1&read_timeout=6s&max_retries=2`
 - `-db_dsn <...>` DSN for the test DB (the DB will be cleared before seeding!), supports only PostgreSQL
 - `-fixtures <...>` fixtures directory